Psychology Behind Messy Rooms

 The first time a person really gets in touch with messiness is when they hit puberty.
 They are not children anymore, not grown-ups either and they don’t know what comes next, so it’s only natural to be confused.
 If you consult messy rooms psychology, it would say that this is a completely normal phase at this age.
 Confusion in their heads equals confusion in their living space, so try to be supportive and helpful if you have an adolescent in your home, they will appreciate it soon enough.

 Real-life and many studies show that messiness is actually a very common personality trait.
-In some cases, the person is simply too lazy and uninterested in cleaning up the mess they are living in.
+In some cases, people are simply uninterested in cleaning up the mess they are living in.
 The fact that they are not bothered by it is a sign they simply got used to living that way.
+This often stems from the traits they picked up during adolescence continuing into adulthood.

 On the other hand, there are people whose messiness shows their ingenious and creative side.
 What does a messy room say about you and your personality?
 It shows that you have increased creativity and are more willing to try new things, but also that you don’t like to follow rules.
 It’s an interesting concept, and if you really want to know more about it, start reading.